LeetLLM

 The most obvious benefit of quantization is memory reduction.
 That directly translates to lower serving cost, larger batch sizes, and the ability to fit bigger models on smaller devices.

-The table below is weights only.
+The memory table counts weights only.
 Actual runtime memory is higher because you still pay for activations, the KV cache, scale metadata, and framework overhead.

 Because LLM generation is often weight-bandwidth bound, shrinking the weights can also speed up inference.
 The raw bandwidth demand drops almost linearly with bit width, although the observed throughput gain depends on the kernel, batch size, and how much extra work the runtime does to unpack the weights.